Luis Arce Gómez

 Luis Arce Gómez (1938 – March 30, 2020) was a colonel in the Bolivian Army.
 In 1980 he backed the bloody coup (sometimes referred to as the "Cocaine Coup") that brought to power the General Luis García Meza.
 Arce served as García Meza's Minister of the Interior.

 Biography

 Early life

 Arce was born in 1938 in Sucre, Bolivia.
-He was the cousin of the notorious Bolivian drug lord Roberto Suárez Goméz.
+He was the cousin of the notorious Bolivian drug lord Roberto Suárez Gómez.

 Career

 Arce's tenure as Minister involved the passing of such measures as the banning of all political parties, the incarceration and/or exile of most political opponents, the repression of trade unions, and the censorship of the mass media.
 Arce had said that all Bolivians who may be opposed to the new order should "walk around with their written will under their arms."

 The García Meza government was also deeply involved in drug trafficking activities, with Arce as a link.
 Eventually, Arce was forced to resign, as was García.